rh-mobb/rosa-workshop-content/rosa-content/400-service-mesh/install.md

 Red Hat OpenShift Service Mesh requires the following four Operators:

 !!! warning
-    Before moving on, ensure you have deployed all four of these Operators in order.
+    Before moving on, ensure you have deployed all four of these operators.

 1. **OpenShift Elasticsearch** - Provides database storage for tracing and logging with the distributed tracing platform.
 It is based on the open core Elasticsearch project.